rachelisraeli/Racheli-Israeli-React-Project/README.md

 - The backend server is critical for the app to function.
 Make sure to set it up and run it before using the app.
 - For more details about the backend server, refer to its documentation in the corresponding Node.js project.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.

 ## Contact

-For any questions or suggestions, please contact the project owner.
+For any questions or suggestions, please contact r0504172638@gmail.com